ApinePro/cortado_visual_query/src/frontend/src/assets/doc/user_manual.md

    by clicking on (<i class="bi bi-save"></i>) button located in the top-right corner of the editor.

 3. finally in the **Filters** menu, a user can choose which of the infixes to retain.
-Here, the option `Valid` for `Type` retains only *valid* infixes, meaning the infixes in which all operator nodes have at least one child.
+Here, the option `Valid` for `Type` retains only *valid* infixes, meaning the infixes in which all elements have at least activity.
    The section at the bottom allows users to selectively filter in or out certain activities.
 For instance, for a particular activity, checking the box for `Filter` and turning the toggle switch for `Out/In` on, retains only the infixes *containing* the activity.
    Switching the toggle off, retains only the infixes *not* containing the activity.